Using the fragment position in a fragment shader is quite useful, but it is far from

 same name and type as the input to the next stage.
 It also must use the same

-interpolation qualifier; if the vertex shader used smooth
+interpolation qualifier; if the vertex shader used smooth, the

 fragment shader must do the same.